-Medical device supply chain vulnerabilities in planning, forecasting, production, and delivery were previously reported by McKinsey & Company17 where end-to-end supply chain visibility proved elusive.
-Previous studies18 identified issues due to competition with other industries for commonly-used electronic components as well as competition within the medical device industry for unique components such as oxygen sensors.
-Excessive demand was also reported in other work 2,10,18-20 with solutions such as collaboration with third parties18 and easing of regulatory restrictions documented.
-Contingency contracts having potential to help in future crises by maintaining surge capacity in normal times were reported18 as was the necessity of allocation by medical need18.
-Business and production models such as global sourcing, single sourcing, hyper-specialisation, and geographical concentrations also came under scrutiny.
-Import & export restrictions were also reported as problematic.21 This research builds on previous work with a detailed interview-based PESTLE structured case study widely understood in both practical business environments and in research.
-It synthesises the experiences of both the focal company and its suppliers and seeks unique insights based on their relationships and perspectives.
+Medical device supply chain vulnerabilities in planning, forecasting, production, and delivery were previously reported by McKinsey and Company,17 where end-to-end supply chain visibility proved elusive.
+Previous studies identified issues due to competition with other industries for commonly-used electronic components as well as competition within the medical device industry for unique components such as oxygen sensors.18 Excessive demand was also reported in other work,2,10,18-20 with solutions such as collaboration with third parties,18 and easing of regulatory restrictions documented.
+Contingency contracts having potential to help in future crises by maintaining surge capacity in normal times were reported,18 as was the necessity of allocation by medical need.18 Business and production models such as global sourcing, single sourcing, hyper-specialization, and geographical concentrations also came under scrutiny.
+Import and export restrictions were also reported as problematic.21 This research builds on previous work with a detailed interview-based PESTLE structured case study widely understood in both practical business environments and in research.
+It synthesizes the experiences of both the focal company and its suppliers and seeks unique insights based on their relationships and perspectives.

-It documents how the supply chain and production ramp-up was achieved through interviews with key Medtronic personnel and documents, media interviews, and published literature.
-It identifies bottlenecks e.g., long lead times, customised components, and electronics and documents the approach taken to bolstering the available workforce.
+It documents how the supply chain and production ramp-up was achieved through interviews with key Medtronic personnel, and referenced documents, media interviews, and published literature.
+It identifies bottlenecks e.g., long lead times, customized components, and electronics as well as documents the approach taken to bolster the available workforce.
 It identifies strengths and weaknesses such as the benefits of long-standing relationships with key suppliers and strains caused by long distances.
 It brings these elements together as key findings.
 This study provides a timely analysis of factors impacting medical device production which will prove useful in developing strategies facilitating efficient and effective supply lines for future pandemics.

-Method
+[H1]Method

-3.1 Study design
+[H2]Study Design

 A retrospective case study approach was used, capturing the participants’ experiences through in-depth interviews.
-A descriptive approach documents how Medtronic ramped up its production capacity, identifying the factors which influenced the supply chain seeking to build a more general explanation of how this was achieved using thematic analysis.
-PESTLE11 themes, typically used to gather and analyse information about forces acting on a business, identify key issues, and develop mitigating strategies22 (see Table 2), providing an easily-understood structure familiar to both academics and managers23,24.
+A descriptive approach documents how Medtronic ramped up its production capacity, identifying the factors which influenced the supply chain.
+This approach aimed to build a more general explanation of how this was achieved using thematic analysis.
+PESTLE themes,11 are typically used to gather and analyze information about forces acting on a business, identify key issues, and develop mitigating strategies,22 (see Table 2), hence providing an easily-understood structure familiar to both academics and managers.23,24

-Interview participants
+[H2]Interview Participants

 Seventeen (n=17) individual interviews were conducted with personnel outlined in Table 1.
 Four scoping interviews (n=4) were conducted with senior Medtronic personnel to identify others who could contribute.
 Additional interviews were conducted with Medtronic personnel (n = 10) and Medtronic suppliers (n=3).